Manish-Let-It-Be/System-Stats/README.md

 ---

-Here is the screenshot of the webpage:
+Here is the screenshot of the program:

 ![Homepage](UI.png)
-**Screenshot of the homepage*
+**Screenshot of UI*

 ---